Chapter 1 goes back in time to my early childhood and my experiences of divorced parents and sexual and physical abuse.

 I spent many hours swimming but eventually I didn’t swim anymore when he was swimming as he would try and drown me.
 Trip me when I was roller-skating.
 Throw things at me like cans, pens, hangers, remotes, keys, books or anything else within reach.
 I became obsessive about putting things away.
 Everything had a place and needed to go back to it.
 Out of his reach.

 I was desperate for some sort of attention or acknowledgement that I was suffering and used to run away quite frequently.
 Sometimes not even running away, but just hiding in the garden or house.
-It usually backfired with no one noticing I was gone, leaving me to sit there for hours hoping someone would notice I was missing but they didn’t, which left me feeling more alone, and when it got dark I’d meekly make my way back inside.
+It usually backfired with no one noticing I was gone, leaving me to sit there for hours hoping someone would notice I was missing but they didn’t seem to, which left me feeling more alone, and when it got dark and cold I’d meekly make my way back inside.

 Our parents were always fighting; badmouthing each other terribly to us, dragging us into the middle of their battles.
 It tore me up inside hearing horrible things about my parents, from my parents, when you are a child and you have no idea who to believe or what to make of it.
 How are you expected to side with one over the other?
 It was a terrible conflict of the heart, an emotional burden that stays with you for many years.
 My mom was the worst, often telling me terrible stories about my father and when they lived together and that she thought he had molested me.
 The danger of bad mouthing a parent, which I only discovered much later, is that is actually results in the child resenting the one who did the badmouthing.
 Whether the stories are factual or a perception doesn’t carry much weight at the end of the day.
 The short term repercussions are the child starts to withdraw from the parent who is being vilified and this unfortunately led to an estrangement between my father and I when I was a teenager.